hddm-devs/hddm/docs/intro.rst

 experiments, cognitive neuroscience experiments often record brain activity (e.g. fMRI) which makes collection of large amounts of data a much more costly enterprise.
 Consequently, trial numbers in cognitive neuroscience experiments are often low.
+In addition, many researchers are starting to relate these trial-by-trial measurements of brain-activity to decision making parameters (see e.g. :cite:`ForstmannDutilhBrownEtAl08`, :cite:`CavanaghWieckiCohenEtAl11`)).

-Meanwhile, Bayesian methods are quickly gaining popularity in the cognitive sciences because of their many desirable properties (:cite:`LeeWagenmakersIP`, :cite:`Kruschke11`).
+Meanwhile, Bayesian methods are quickly gaining popularity in the cognitive sciences because of their many desirable properties (:cite:`LeeWagenmakers`, :cite:`Kruschke11`).
 In particular, hierarchical modeling is quite easily formulated in a Bayesian framework.
 Traditionally, psychological models were either fit separately to individual subjects (thus not taking similarities of subjects into account) or to the whole group (thus not taking differences of subjects into account).
+This type of estimation is used by current DDM software packages like DMAT_ :cite:`VandekerckhoveTuerlinckx08` and fast-dm_ :cite:`VossVoss07`.
 It is important to realize that this limitation is imposed by the estimation method (see below).
 Hierarchical Bayesian methods provide a remedy for this problem by allowing group and subject parameters to be estimated simultaniously at different hierarchies.
 In essence, subject parameters are assumed to come from a group distribution.
 In addition, because these methods are Bayesian they deal naturally with uncertainty and variability in the parameter estimations.
+Current software packages to fit the DDM like only support .

 HDDM_ is an open-source software package written in Python_ which allows (i) the flexible construction of hierarchical Bayesian drift